helsinova/ehwe/src/doc/manpage.md

 Usage: `recover [<bus> <address> <firmware file>]`

-Load firmware onto a device running in bootloader mode, or list all devices currently in bootloader mode.
+Load firmware onto a adapter running in bootloader mode, or list all adapters currently in bootloader mode.

-With no arguments, this command lists the USB bus and address for FX3-based devices running in bootloader mode.
+With no arguments, this command lists the USB bus and address for FX3-based adapters running in bootloader mode.

-When provided a bus, address, and path to a firmware file, the specified device will be loaded with and begin executing the provided firmware.
+When provided a bus, address, and path to a firmware file, the specified adapter will be loaded with and begin executing the provided firmware.

-In most cases, after successfully loading firmware into the device's RAM, users should open the device with the "`open`" command, and write the firmware to flash via "`load fx3 <firmware file>`"
+In most cases, after successfully loading firmware into the adapter's RAM, users should open the adapter with the "`open`" command, and write the firmware to flash via "`load fx3 <firmware file>`"